 Field review of appraisal was performed through the regular re-inspection of subject properties.
 Ratio studies were the preferred method for measuring performance.
 The results of the performance measures used indicated the validity of the appraisal models used.
-Appraisers perform ratio studies annually, though in reality data for ratio studies on multi-family properties is limited in Ochiltree County.
+Appraisers perform ratio studies annually, though in reality data for ratio studies on multi-family properties is limited in Ochiltree County; therefore, often these properties must be compared to similar properties in other counties which have similar economic, geopolitical, and social constraints.